gdsbook/book/notebooks/03_spatial_data.md

 ## Fundamentals

-As outlined in Chapter 2, there are a few main data structures that are used in geographic data science: geographic tables (which are generally matched to an object data models), rasters or surfaces (which are generally matched to a field data model), and spatial networks (which are generally matched to a graph data model).
+As outlined in Chapter 2, there are a few main data structures that are used in geographic data science: geographic tables (which are generally matched to an object data model), rasters or surfaces (which are generally matched to a field data model), and spatial networks (which are generally matched to a graph data model).
 We discuss these in turn throughout this section.

 ### Geographic Tables